aboutcode-org/extractcode/README.rst

 ---------------------------------------

 Adding support for VM images requires the manual installation of the libguestfs-tools system package.
-This is suported only on Linux.
+This is supported only on Linux.
 On Debian and Ubuntu you can use this command::

     sudo apt-get install libguestfs-tools